Certified Project Master (CPM)

 They have been independently assessed against a broad range of project management competencies, and can apply a suite of specialised technical and managerial skills to initiate, plan, execute and evaluate their own project work and the work of others.

-CPM candidates must first be admitted to the Institute of Project Management as a Certified Project Officer (CPO), then evidence the full-time equivalent of two (2) years’ project leadership experience before proceeding to assessment.
+CPM candidates need to have been assessed on a minimum of 30 hours’ project education, then evidence the full-time equivalent of three (3) years’ complex project leadership experience before proceeding to assessment.

 Qualifying projects you have led must meet the minimum standard for complexity specified below, and years of leadership experience may be accumulated non-consecutively (for example, over four calendar years).

 The CPM certification requirements are intentionally flexible, and allow you to submit documentation and reviews that you may have previously undertaken as evidence of your competence.

 Unfortunately, a detailed Curriculum Vitae or resume – even one with references – is only testimony that you have worked on projects, and not independent evidence that you are competent to the requisite standard!

 Unlike in other certification programs, our holistic, human assessment of candidates is not done by robots.

 Employers can be assured that Certified Project Masters have undergone the most rigorous interrogation and third-party validation of their knowledge and skills via written, oral and face-to-face interactions.

 In order to demonstrate your competence as a Project Professional, you are required to evidence the following: